-In January 1996, the Board terminated, with respect to newly elected directors subsequent to that date, a pension plan that was maintained for directors.
+In January 1996, the Board terminated a director pension plan for all directors elected after that date.
 Each non-management director elected to the Board prior to January 1996 participates in the pension plan, which provides an annual pension benefit of \$36,000 upon retirement from the Board of Directors with at least five years of service and attainment of age 65.
 Mrs. Hope is the only current director eligible to receive pension benefits upon retirement.

-Non-Management Director Compensation in Fiscal Year 2010
+Non-Management Director Compensation in Fiscal Year 2011

-The following table provides a summary of compensation of our non-management directors for 2010.
+The following table provides a summary of compensation of our non-management directors for 2011.